-Catherine has been researching and reporting on the solar industry for five years and is the Written Content Manager at SolarReviews.
-She leads a dynamic team in producing informative and engaging content on residential solar to help homeowners make informed decisions about investing in solar panels.
+Catherine is a solar industry analyst and content manager with five years of experience researching and reporting on residential solar.
+As the former Written Content Manager at SolarReviews, she led a team producing informative content to help homeowners make informed decisions about solar investments.

-Before joining SolarReviews, Catherine worked as an assistant project manager at an engineering firm, where she researched, inspected, and analyzed environmental remediation, indoor health, and construction cost claims.
-This experience gave Catherine a practical understanding of the unique challenges faced by the environmental and construction sectors.
+Before joining SolarReviews, Catherine worked as an assistant project manager at an engineering firm, researching environmental remediation, indoor health, and construction cost claims, which gave her practical insight into challenges relevant to solar installations.

-She holds a Bachelor of Science degree in environmental science from Ramapo College of New Jersey, has completed Solar Energy International’s PV 101: Solar Electric Design and Installation training course, and is OSHA certified.
+Catherine holds a B.S. in Environmental Science from Ramapo College of New Jersey, has completed Solar Energy International’s PV 101: Solar Electric Design and Installation training, and is OSHA certified.

 The Sun Number score represents how suitable a home is for solar on a scale from 1 to 100, but how much does it actually matter?